Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

 4. Code Institues tutorial videos (https://codeinstitute.net/)

+5. Contents table in README.md from http://ecotrust-canada.github.io/markdown-toc/

 ### Acknowledgements

+1. My fantastic mentor Adegbenga helped with
+  * navbar
+  * headline image
+  * did you know images and text
+  * border around images
-1. My fantastic mentor Adegbenga helped with -navbar -headline image -did you know images and text -border around images And gave many other pieces of advice and motivation to get me through.
+  And gave many other pieces of advice and motivation to get me through.

 2. Code Institute's Slack Channels and the many alunni, mentors, tutors and users who contribute to them; the many pinned announcements, pdf files, etc. were of great help, as was the advice and motivation given by the many members. https://app.slack.com/client/T0L30B202/C0L316Z96

 3. The amazing Code Institute Tutors.

+4. My wonderful pilot friends for their Images and quotes.

 ​